Sigmmma/c20/src/content/h2/tools/h2-ek/h2-guerilla/readme.md

 - _Edit > Remote command view_ - doesn't do anything
 - _Edit > Drop object_ - doesn't do anything
 - _File > Mixing board_ - not sure what this does
+- _File_ > Print - The print menu items don't do anything.